Tracing the Origins - Overseas Landscapes

 54阿尔伯特·比尔施塔特《印第安人用鱼叉捕鱼》-编辑 拷贝.jpg

-In the mid-19th century, Impressionism emerged in France as an extension of realism.
-Impressionist style strives to depict nature with authenticity, from realistic landscapes to understanding one's own value.
+The Impressionism that emerged in France in the mid-19th century was an extension of realism.
+Impressionism strives to depict nature authentically, from realistic landscapes to understanding one's own value.
 The surface of the work pursues changes in light, shadow, and color, but in essence, it pursues the expression of one's own emotions.
-Camille Pissarro (France, 1830-1903) was influenced in his early years by the "dot school" of George Seurat and the Japanese ukiyo-e style, showcasing the beauty of nature through delicate light and shadow processing and vivid color expression, conveying people's love for life and nature.
-Eduard Manet (France, 1832-1883) was influenced by Japanese ukiyo-e and Spanish painting styles, boldly adopting bright colors and abandoning the traditional intermediate tones of painting.
-His art style developed from a three-dimensional three-dimensional space to a two-dimensional structure.
-Oscar Claude Monet (France, 1840-1926) was the first painter to use the technique of external light to create.
-He drew inspiration from the style of Japanese ukiyo-e in terms of color, and did not see very clear shadows or prominent or flat outlines in his paintings.
-Through extensive artistic practice, he improved the theoretical system of Impressionism.
-Alfred Sisley (France, 1839-1899) inherited the rigorous composition and subtle gray tones of the Barbizonian school.
-In order to improve the purity of colors and the brightness of the picture, he juxtaposed unmixed colors on the canvas, allowing the audience to subconsciously blend adjacent colors and create rich color changes in the picture.
-Eugene Boudin (France, 1824-1898) often portrays the relationship between humans and nature in his works, with a particular preference for port and beach landscape themes.
-Lighthouses, the sky, the sea, and the colorful crowds on the beach are frequently featured in his works.
-Gustave Caillebotte (France, 1848-1894) is adept at capturing the changes in light on different objects and the subtle differences in color under illumination, which gives his works a high visual impact and makes the audience feel as if they are in the scene of the picture.
+Camille Pissarro (France, 1830-1903) was influenced by the pointillist Georges Seurat and Japanese ukiyo-e styles in her early years, showcasing the beauty of nature through delicate light and shadow processing and vivid color expression, conveying people's love for life and nature. É douard Manet (France, 1832-1883) was influenced by the styles of Japanese ukiyo-e and Spanish painting, boldly adopting vivid colors and abandoning the traditional intermediate tones of painting.
+His painting style evolved from a three-dimensional three-dimensional space to a two-dimensional flat structure.
+Oscar Claude Monet (France, 1840-1926) was the first painter to use the technique of external light in his creations.
+He drew inspiration from the style of Japanese ukiyo-e in terms of color, and in his paintings, there were no very clear shadows or prominent or flat outlines.
+Through extensive artistic practice, he perfected the theoretical system of Impressionism.
+Alfred Sisley (France, 1839-1899) inherited the rigorous composition and subtle gray tones of the "Barbisson School".
+In order to improve the purity of colors and the brightness of the picture, he juxtaposed unadjusted colors on the canvas, allowing the audience to subconsciously blend adjacent colors together, resulting in rich color variations in the picture.
+Eugene Boudin (France, 1824-1898) often depicted the relationship between humans and nature in his works, with a particular preference for harbor and beach scenery themes.
+Lighthouse, sky, sea, and colorful crowds on beaches were frequently featured in his works.
+Gustave Caillebotte (France, 1848-1894) was skilled at capturing the variations of light on different objects and the subtle differences in color under the illumination of light, which gives his works a high visual impact and makes the audience feel as if they are in the scene of the picture.

 55卡米耶·毕沙罗《鲁昂的风景》-编辑 拷贝.jpg